 Intarcia Therapeutics' game-changing type 2 diabetes treatment is on the horizon

-In addition, in early January of this year, Intarcia announced that it will collaborate with the California Institute for Biomedical Research, with the intent of developing a novel long-acting peptide to be used in combination with exenatide, for T2D and obesity.
+In addition, in early January of this year, Intarcia announced that it will collaborate with the California Institute for Biomedical Research to develop a novel long-acting peptide to be used in combination with exenatide for T2D and obesity.
 This may eventually allow ITCA 650’s pump to be replaced after intervals exceeding six months.